 You can make balance transfers at no cost.
 But this card may not be the cheapest way to transfer balances with high APR for call balances.

-Pay for your rental car with your Secured Mastercard® from Capital One® and receive complimentary coverage against collision or theft.
+Pay for your rental car with your Secured Card® from Capital One® and receive complimentary coverage against collision or theft.
 Pay your travel fare with your card and receive complimentary travel accident insurance.

 You can rely on Travel Assistance Services when you’re traveling 50 or more miles from home.
 Mastercard will connect you with professional and emergency services as necessary.
 And, if your credit card is lost or stolen, Mastercard will send you a cash advance and an emergency card replacement.

-Lastly, rest easy while driving on the road, as you can call Mastercard’s 24-hour roadside assistance when you’re in a pinch.
+Lastly, you can call Mastercard’s 24-hour roadside assistance when you’re in a pinch.

 What to watch out for

 Security deposit required.

 Since this is a secured card, you’ll need to put down a security deposit before you can use your account.
 This differs from an unsecured card, which doesn’t require a deposit.